 A Sweet Pairing Recipe for Pear Frangipane Tart

-Today’s recipe is a combination of one of my recipes, and one by my friend Inger, who writes The Art of Natural Living.
-She posted a pear frangipane tart sometime before Christmas and I had been tasked with finding a Christmas dessert to go with a 1999 Château d’Yquem Sauternes (thanks, Lee!).
-Such a problem, with the perfect solution.
+Today’s recipe combines one of my recipes and one by my friend Inger, who writes The Art of Natural Living.
+She posted a pear frangipane tart sometime before Christmas, and I had been tasked with finding a Christmas dessert with a 1999 Château d’Yquem Sauternes (thanks, Lee!).
+Such a problem with the perfect solution.

 Pear Frangipane Tart